A-Hoenig/Project-One/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This website was built for a hypothetical client interested in showcasing his studio photography work.
-His express wishes were for a clean professional looking site that is easy to navigate and puts huis work front and center.
+His express wishes were for a clean professional looking site that is easy to navigate and puts his work front and center.
 He also provided a short bio he wanted included on the site and wished for a contact form to be able to generate a list of potential clients.
-Finally he provided a list of previous customer's feedback to be added on a seperate page as a testimonials section.
+Finally, he provided a list of previous customer's feedback to be added on a seperate page as a testimonials section.

 In summary the site should contain these basic sections: